francids/productiva/README.md

 ## Getting Started

 - Install dependencies with `pnpm install`
-- Run the web app with `pnpm --prefix web start`
+- Run the web app with `pnpm web:start`
-- Build the web app with `pnpm --prefix web build`
+- Build the web app with `pnpm web:build`
-- Run the desktop app with `pnpm --prefix desktop start`
+- Run the desktop app with `pnpm desktop:start`
-- Build the desktop app with `pnpm --prefix desktop package`
+- Build the desktop app with `pnpm desktop:build`

 See each package's `README.md` for more details.